veraPDF/veraPDF-arlington-tools/README.md

 This repository implements the Java-based utility performing this translation.

-Alington types
+Arlington types
 ==============================
 The Arlington PDF model utilizes an [expanded set of types](https://github.com/pdf-association/arlington-pdf-model/blob/master/INTERNAL_GRAMMAR.md#column-2---type) in order to more precisely define PDF objects and data integrity relationships. veraPDF fully supports this expanded set and implements certain additional checks.
 These checks include:
 - all dictionary keys need to be direct objects as is required by ISO 32000-2:2020 otherwise veraPDF will terminate processing with an exception message: `Exception: Caught unexpected runtime exception during validation caused by exception: Wrapp org.verapdf.exceptions.VeraPDFParserException: Error while parsing object X Y ... invalid pdf dictionary (object key - X Y obj, offset ZZZZ)`.
 - `dates` must be a valid PDF date string
--` rectangle` must be a PDF array with precisely 4 entries
+- `rectangle` must be a PDF array with precisely 4 entries
 - `matrix` must be a PDF array with precisely 6 entries.
 PDF matrices should also be valid affine transforms but this is not explicitly checked by veraPDF.
 - `bitmask` must be a PDF integer object
 - `string-ascii` must contain only 7-bit ASCII characters (<= 0x7F)